BitsMind/VoiceMark_Web_App/voicemark/README.md

 !!!!
 Remember to cd into the 'voicemark' folder first !!!!

+First, run 'npm i' in the CLI to install all dependencies.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev